Overview – Backup Group Policy in Windows 11

 How do I copy group policy to another computer?

-We’ve explained how to backup Group Policy in Windows 11 with the built-in Local Group Policy Editor App.
+We’ve covered how to backup Group Policy in Windows 11 with the built-in Local Group Policy Editor.

 A corrupted Local Group Policy can result in unexpected failures, functionality complications, and overall system instability.
 If you are facing usability issues continuously, then you should back up your files and try using System Recovery to the previous working state.

 Further, customize your Windows built-in settings by referring to the related articles below.

 Backed up the Group Policy.
 Let’s back up the registry to ensure that both of them are recoverable, in case of any misconfiguration in the future.

 Sometimes the Group Policy block certain programs for security purpose even if the program is completely legit.
 Learn how to fix it.